What’s ‘COWS’ in CPR?

 A Mooving Acronym

-When it comes to learning CPR and basic life support, you may encounter terms and acronyms that seem puzzling.
+You know what it’s like at first aid courses.
+Us trainers always love a good acronym!
+You may encounter terms and acronyms that seem puzzling.
 ‘COWS’ might sound like a farm-related term, but in the context of CPR, it plays an essential role.
 Let’s dive into the pasture of first aid knowledge and understand what ‘COWS’ truly means.

 Unraveling the ‘COWS’ Mystery